 With just two ingredients, you’ll definitely stay under budget.
 Snag some juicy Medjool dates from the bulk section and get your favourite bacon.
 It’s the ultimate sweet and savoury blend with glorious texture.
 Bonus points: stuff the dates!

 Eggs are generally affordable and are great for making ahead of time.
 Hard-boil a dozen of eggs, peel and cut in half, remove the yolks and mix in your favourite seasonings and ingredients, depending on the budget.
 Try a classic combo of egg yolks, mayonnaise and curry powder, or add some fried bacon, chopped up pickles or anything else you have on hand.
 Fill the egg white halves with the flavoured yolk mixture and decorate with a garnish of choice.
+You can also try these Buffalo Deviled Eggs With Crispy Bacon.

 Roasted garlic butternut hummus from Get Inspired Everyday